ml-struct-bio/drgnai/README.md

 Outputs of each analysis will be stored under `your_outdir/out/analysis_<epoch>/`.

 ```
-drgnai analyze your_outdir --epoch 25
+drgnai analyze your_outdir/ --epoch 25
 ```